frederikheld/treecam/src/README.md

 ## Configure TreeCam

-At this point, please have a look into the `README.md` files of each individual service to learn how to configure the _TreeCam_ servies via `config.json` and to set the timezone in `docker-compose.yml`.
+At this point, please have a look into the `README.md` files of each individual service to learn how to configure the individual _TreeCam_ services.

 ## Setup balenaCloud